piplabs/story-mcp-hub/README.md

 ### Running Tests

-The project uses pytest for testing.
-To run the tests:
+The project includes a test runner script (`run_tests.py`) that handles environment setup and test execution.
+To run tests:

 1. Install test dependencies: